Finite-depth scaling of infinite quantum circuits for quantum critical points: Introduction

 In this paper, we find scaling relations for finite-depth circuits of infinite systems at quantum critical points.
-Ref.~\cite{BravoPrieto2020} studied the scaling of the entanglement entropy of such circuits at critical points in finite systems.
-The authors distinguished two regimes: the \emph{finite-depth} regime for circuits that are shallow compared to the system size, where the scaling of the entanglement entropy depends strongly on the depth of the circuit, but not on the size of the system; and the \emph{finite-size} regime for circuits that are deep compared to the system size, where the scaling depends strongly on the system size, but not on the circuit depth.
+In Ref.~\cite{BravoPrieto2020}, authors studied the scaling of the entanglement entropy of such circuits at critical points in finite systems.
+The authors distinguished two regimes: the \emph{finite-depth} regime for circuits that are shallow compared with the system size, where the scaling of the entanglement entropy depends strongly on the depth of the circuit, but not on the size of the system; and the \emph{finite-size} regime for circuits that are deep compared with the system size, where the scaling depends strongly on the system size, but not on the circuit depth.
 For infinite systems, we observe scaling relations for the entanglement entropy consistent with those found in the finite-depth regime.
-Moreover, we consider other universal quantities at the critical point and are able to describe their scaling quantitatively.
+Moreover, we consider other universal quantities at the critical point and can describe their scaling quantitatively.
+For the transverse-field Ising model in particular, authors in Ref.~\cite{Dreyer2021} could derive some scaling relations for finite-depth circuits analytically.

 The paper is structured as follows: In Sec.~\ref{sec:brick_wall_circuits}, we introduce brick wall circuits as a variational ansatz and study the Ising phase transition as an example.
-Then, in Sec.~\ref{sec:finite-depth_scaling}, we adapt the finite-entanglement scaling of MPS to the finite-depth scaling of the brick wall circuit.
-Afterwards, we show evidence for the finite-depth scaling in two numerical examples in Sec.~\ref{sec:numerical_evidence}.
-In particular, we consider the transverse-field Ising model with an additional symmetry-preserving term and the XXZ model.
+Then in Sec.~\ref{sec:finite-depth_scaling}, we adapt the finite-entanglement scaling of MPSs to the finite-depth scaling of the brick wall circuit.
+Afterward, we show evidence for the finite-depth scaling in two numerical examples in Sec.~\ref{sec:numerical_evidence}.
+We consider the transverse-field Ising model with an additional symmetry-preserving term and the XXZ model.
 Finally, in Sec.~\ref{sec:discussion}, we discuss the results of the paper.